rockballslab/vps-secure/README.md

 A bare or default-configured server is an easy target — visible and attackable within minutes.

-**VPS-Secure** is not just an install script: it's a complete security stack that turns a naked VPS into a hardened, production-ready server — with SSH lockdown, AI-powered intrusion detection, a honeypot, and real-time alerts.
+**VPS-Secure** is not just an install script: it's a complete security stack that turns a naked VPS into a hardened, production-ready server — with SSH lockdown, crowdsourced intrusion detection, a honeypot, and real-time alerts.
 All automated.
 All in one command.

 <p align="center">
   <img src="./screenshots/VPS-SECURE-en.png" alt="My Fortress with VPS-SECURE" width="100%">